PrefectHQ/prefect/docs/concepts/results.md

 ## Tracking results

 The Prefect API tracks metadata about your results.
 The value of your result is only stored in [specific cases](#storage-of-results-in-prefect).
-Prefect tracks the name of the type of your result to help understand how data flows through your tasks.

 Result metadata can be seen in the UI on the "Results" page for flows.

-When results are persisted, Prefect will include information about where the result was persisted to.
+Prefect tracks the following result metadata:
+- Data type
+- Storage location (if persisted)

 ## Caching of results in memory